About us

 “Can we ever really know who we are when we’re never fully unbiased in thinking about ourselves?”

-“What is the most courageous thing you’ve ever done, and how did it affect you?”The route runs through incredibly beautiful neighborhoods around the Caltech campus, particularly to its south and east, as well as through the lovely campus itself.
+“What is the most courageous thing you’ve ever done, and how did it affect you?”The route runs through gorgeous neighborhoods around the Caltech campus, particularly to its south and east, as well as through the lovely campus itself.
 Portions of the route are shaded by mature trees.

 Is this event right for you?